 Why do airplanes fly out of the corridors?

-There exist several reasons for flight crews to fly outside of the published corridor or procedure which could include:
+There exists several reasons for flight crews to fly outside of the published corridor or procedure which could include:

 Air traffic conflicts